Cyberpunk Fashion

 What does cyberpunk fashion look like?

-Cyberpunk fashion is characterized by exaggerated features and bold colors.
-It often uses leather and other synthetic materials for its outerwear, often with an asymmetrical cut.
-The look often includes boots or high heels with the aforementioned boots or heels being made from synthetic materials such as plastic or vinyl.
+Cyberpunk fashion often includes vibrant colors and oversized shapes.
+In outerwear, leather and other synthetic fabrics, often with asymmetrical cuts are prominent.
+Boots or high heels with the aforementioned boots or heels being made from synthetic materials such as plastic or vinyl are also common.

 Character from Deus Ex